Top 8 Largest Snakes in Africa

 5. Black-necked Spitting Cobra

-Black-necked spitting cobra, which is also called Naja Nigricollis, is the fifth largest snake in Africa.
+Black-necked spitting cobra, also called Naja Nigricollis, is the fifth largest snake in Africa.
 They are mostly found in Sub-Saharan, Nigeria, Ghana, Gambia, Liberia, Mali, Niger, Ethiopia, Congo, Sierra Leone, and Zambia.

-Some species are black or pale grey, with a yellow or reddish front and a broad, black neckband depending on the region.
+Depending on the region, some species are black or pale grey, with a yellow or reddish front and a broad, black neckband.

-Despite its name, it does not really spit venom; it shoots its venom through its fangs.
+Despite its name, it does not spit venom; it shoots it through its fangs.
 It targets the eyes of its attacker in particular.
 Its venom can cause permanent blindness if it is not washed off immediately.

 Naja Nigricollis feeds on small mammals, reptiles, and amphibians (frogs, nets, toads, etc.).
 Their favorite place to hide is the central part of a tree, the tree trunk.
 Its main threats are the snake eagle and raptors.

-The Black-necked spitting cobra doesn’t really pose a threat, but it is not advisable to keep as a pet.
+The Black-necked spitting cobra doesn’t pose a threat, but keeping it as a pet is not advisable.

 6. Gaboon Viper